 First migrant woman, Joanna Suchy, was recruited.
 First certified woman police driver, Special Constable Patricia Clancy.

 Fifty women in NSW Police Force.
 For the first time, the two women from the class of 1958, Janice Mossfield and Noellie Hobart are permitted to participate in the passing out parade with their 53 male counterparts.

-Women police undertake initial, intermediate and secondary training conducted alongside male counterparts, but this did not include any physical training, swimming or pistol practice.
+Women police undertake initial, intermediate and secondary training conducted alongside male counterparts.

 Departmental decision taken to permit women to remain in employment by the NSW Police Department after marriage.